-In 2015 Albania started drafting a new VET base law, after mapping the existing VET legislation.
-The new VET Law, after adoption in 2016, will replace the old law which dates from 2002.
+In 2015, Albania started drafting a new VET Law, after mapping the existing VET legislation.
+The new VET Law replaces the old law, which dates from 2002.
 This old law has been amended several times, but still has many restrictions.
 Too many by-laws accumulated over the years have resulted in fragmentation.
 Due to the many amendments and new regulations, it is almost impossible to keep an oversight.
 Different laws regulate VET and have created overlapping competences or contradictions in some aspects, and gaps in others.
-Despite the multitude of regulations, many things remain unclear for the7 local actors who have to work with and implement them.
+Despite the multitude of regulations, many things remain unclear for the local actors who have to work with and implement them.

-The new VET base law will support current reforms in the VET system and will be aligned with the law on the Albanian Qualification Framework that is currently under revision.
-A package of secondary legislation for implementation will be added to both the new VET law and the revised NQF Law.
-The new legislation is part of the action plan of the Albanian National Employment and Skills Strategy 2014-2020.
-(See also how stakeholders were involved in development of the new VET law in Albania, below).
+The new VET Law will support current reforms in the VET system and will be aligned with the Law on the Albanian Qualifications Framework (AQF) that has recently been revised too.
+A package of secondary legislation for implementation will be added to both the new VET Law and the revised AQF Law.
+The new legislation is part of the action plan of the National Employment and Skills Strategy

+2014-2020.
+(See also how stakeholders were involved in development of the new VET law in Albania, in section 4 of this chapter).

 In Georgia, implementation of the NQF and related reform led to revision and redrafting of the existing laws.
 According to the representative of the Department of VET at the Ministry of Education and Science, one of the core motives of the recent changes of legislation is to address a misfit of legal acts with national strategies.
-For example, the existing Law on VET does not fit with the national strategy for development of VET in 2012-2020, which foresees implementation of open, inclusive, modern, and development-oriented vocational education.
+For example, the existing Law on VET does not fit with the national strategy for development of VET in the period 2012-2020, which foresees implementation of open, inclusive, modern, and development-oriented vocational education.

 Therefore, the Ministry decided to draft a new Law on Vocational Education and Training.
 This law is targeted at solving one of the major problems and shortages of the VET system, namely the absence of permeability between initial VET and higher education pathways.
 This makes VET a dead-end from a lifelong learning and careers perspective, because VET students cannot acquire secondary education and access higher education after graduation.
 Another important planned change is the integration of the current, rather separate, sub-frameworks of the NQF into one comprehensive qualifications framework.
 This responsibility is delegated to the National Centre of Education Quality Enhancement.
 Social partners are also actively involved in this process.
-(See also how stakeholders were involved in development of the new VET law in Georgia, below).
+(See also how stakeholders were involved in development of the new VET law in Georgia, in section 4 of this chapter).